alexstaravoitau/navoshta.github.io/_posts/2017-03-06-detecting-road-features.md

 * Vehicles and vehicle positions different from those classifier was trained on.
 * ...

-Not to mention it is painfully slow and wouldn't run in real time without substantial optimisations.
+Not to mention it is painfully slow and would not run in real time without substantial optimisations.
 Nevertheless this project is a good representation of what can be done by simply inspecting pixel values' gradients and color spaces.
 It shows that even with these limited tools we can extract a lot of useful information from an image, and that this information can potentially be used as a feature input to more sophisticated algorithms.

 <!-- Place this tag where you want the button to render. -->